-In case of student withdrawal, suspension or transfer, a withdrawal/suspension/transfer form must be completed and returned to Registry Services to process as soon as possible after the student has moved institution or withdrawn from study.
-Unless this form is received, Cardiff Metropolitan University will not be aware of the withdrawal/transfer and the student may remain chargeable.
-Please contact TNERegistry@cardiffmet.ac.uk for assistance with these forms.
-Students who return from suspension need to be reported at the start of the semester so they can be re-activated on the Student Record System.
-Without this notification the students will not have access to online resources.
+Unless this form is received, Cardiff Metropolitan University will not be aware of the withdrawal or transfer, and the student may remain chargeable.
+Students who return from suspension need to be reported by completing a TNE Reinstate from Suspension/Withdrawal form at the start of the semester so they can be re-activated on the Student Record System.
+Without this notification, the students will not have access to online resources.